Pythonian/fakernaija/docs/source/index.rst

     >>> print(naija.school_name(acronym=True, ownership="federal", school_type="university"))
     UNN

-You can also generate complete data objects, useful for when you need more than just individual attributes that you can easily integrate into more complex structures for your web applications:
+You can also generate complete data objects for more complex integrations:

 .. code-block:: python